Hardware build quality

 I checked on the tablet later and noticed it hadn’t charged at all and the AC adapter plug was cold instead of warm, indicating the power supply was not working.
 Fearing a faulty cable I checked it for damage, kinks or other physical abnormalities but it all seemed fine.
 I then checked the USB port itself because it felt unusually ‘loose’.

-A little Googling uncovered a 15 page thread on the Lenovo Forums entitled: Warranty refused : broken USB port :shock:
+A little Googling uncovered a 15 page thread on the Lenovo Forums entitled: Warranty refused : broken USB port 😯

 Some quotes: